2013 to 2014Page address: https://www.mnsu.edu/its/academic/projecthighlights.html

 This study applied the Theory of Planned Behavior (Ajzen , 1991) to understand the antecedents of faculty decisions to implement a new course management system template to improve course design.
 It was found that faculty attitudes toward the template emerged as the strongest predictor of intentions to implement the resource, whereas neither perception of social norms nor efficacy beliefs predicted intentions.
 The manuscript about this project has been completed and submitted to Computers & Education .

 The overarching research question for the project is whether doctoral students in Educational Leadership perceive the TelePresence courses to be equivalent to traditional courses.
 There are 5 specific components to investigate: (a) learning, (b) quality of communication, (c) sense of community, (d) comfort with technology, and (e) overall satisfaction.
 The initial findings suggested that there were no notable differences in students perceptions of TelePresence versus traditional courses across 4 of the 5 components.
 Alternatively, students reported a major difference in perceptions regarding sense of community (Cohen's d = .92).
 This study provides the department with an opportunity to focus on altering our pedagogy in a way that may improve the experience, and thus learning, for our doctoral students in their studies.
-A conference poster about this project has been accepted to EduCAUSE ELI annual meeting 2015.
+A conference poster about this project has been presented at the EduCAUSE ELI annual meeting 2015.
 The next phase of the study will commence in Fall 2014 with the inclusion of undergraduate and graduate students from additional departments.

 In this project, a simulation game was de signed and used in Local Government Administration course to help students explore the process of setting a budget for long-term capital improvements in a local government setting .
 The game puts the player in the position of a city administrator who must prepare a capital improvement plan (CIP) and proceeds through several scenarios and requires the learner to develop Excel spreadsheets to analyze the alternatives.
 In order to determine the impact of the simulation game, a quasi-experiment was implemented in the class by randomly assigning stu dents in to two groups.
 Both groups completed a pre-test on the course content at the beginning of the semester.
 Group 1 students took the post-test before they played the simulation game.
 Group 2 took the post-test right after the game.
 The two groups were compared on a set of outcome variables, including motivation, course satisfaction, and course related knowledge and skills.